ChrstphrHll/npc_gen/students/Marl Ahrendaaria.md

 ---
 ### Description
 - 2nd year Gnome Fighter in Jettenia
-- wavy black hair that's kept back by a violet headband, Pale Gray eyes, and Dark Brown skin
+- shoulder length curly strawberry blond hair that's braided, Pale Gray eyes, and Dark Brown skin
 - Is Unpredictable and Progressive, and has People as their ideal

 ### Organizations